God and the FBI: Background

-At the time of God and the FBIs making, Ian thought this would be her final album because of poor record sales since her return to recording in the middle 1990s, and her realisation that she could not survive upon playing benefit concerts for causes like Zero Population Growth.
+At the time of her making God and the FBI, Ian thought this would be her final album because of poor record sales since her return to recording in the middle 1990s, and her realisation that she could not survive upon playing benefit concerts for causes like Zero Population Growth.
 Consequently, Ian abandoned the commercial pretensions of previous releases, doing a large portion of the sessions in-house rather than in a studio, and doing ten songs with a single band.
-Ian did, however, return to working with co-producer John Jennings, who had produced her 1995 album Revenge, whilst one song, "Memphis" was a duet with Willie Nelson and featured a lead guitar by Chet Atkins.
+Ian did, however, return to working with co-producer John Jennings, who had produced her 1995 album Revenge.
+Ian stated her hopes that the record could become her fourth comeback album.